The Environmental Impact of Artist Studios (and How to Minimize It)

 A Call to Action: Your Studio, Your Impact

 As we conclude, remember that every small change in your studio practice contributes to a larger positive impact.
-Here are some immediate steps you can take:
+You have the power to make a difference, one creative decision at a time.

 ARTIST SPOTLIGHT: MARIA TEPLYKH (WEBSITE).
 “I usually create sculpture from clay, which is 100% organic with addition of stone dust.
 And then for one of my clay sculptures I created accessories (a bonnet and glasses).
 I used my old shirt for the bonnet.
 And some old wire from my jewellery making practice for the glasses.”

-Conclusion: Crafting a Sustainable Artistic Legacy
+Crafting a Sustainable Artistic Legacy

 RELATED ARTICLES